First recorded (as a demo) by Paul McCartney (1969).

 From the wiki: “‘Let It Be’ was written by Paul McCartney (but credited to Lennon-McCartney), recorded by The Beatles, and released in March 1970 as a single and (in an alternate mix) as the title track of the group’s album Let It Be.
-But, The Beatles weren’t the first to release this song; Aretha Franklin was.
-The Queen of Soul recorded it in December, 1969, and it was released on her album This Girl’s In Love With You (but not as a single) in January, 1970, two months before The Beatles released their recording in the US and UK.
+But, The Beatles weren’t the first to release this song: Aretha Franklin was.
+The Queen of Soul recorded it in December, 1969, and it was released on her album This Girl’s In Love With You (but not as a single) in January, 1970, two months before The Beatles released their US and UK single in March 1970.

 “At the time of its release as a Beatles’ single, ‘Let It Be’ made the highest debut of any Beatles recording on the Billboard Hot 100, debuting at #6 (and soon to reach #1).
 It would be The Beatles’ final single release before McCartney announced his departure from the band.

 “McCartney said he had the idea of ‘Let It Be’ after he had a dream about his mother during the tense period surrounding the sessions for The Beatles (the ‘White Album’).
 Contrary to popular belief, the song’s reference to ‘Mother Mary’ was not Biblical: McCartney explained that his mum — who died of cancer when Paul was fourteen — was the inspiration for the ‘Mother Mary’ lyric, later saying ‘It was great to visit with her again.
 I felt very blessed to have that dream.
 So that got me writing ‘Let It Be’.’